didia/didia.me/content/posts/2021-07-02-how-to-keep-learning-while-working-part-3-the-learning-tax-approach.md

 ## How did I use the learning tax approach ?

 In late 2019, our project needed a new lead mobile developer as the previous one moved on to another project.
 At that point, the only experience I had as a mobile developer was a two months stint two years before.
 Nevertheless, I decided to take on the challenge as it was a really urgent need for our project.

-This was a perfect opportunity for me to test my new tax learning approach.
-The mobile development side of the project was still new to me.
-I needed to get up to speed by learning about the inner working of the project.
-In addition to that, I needed to ramp up my knowledge of mobile programming to be an effective technical lead.

-I was able to use company time to learn as much as I could about the project's inner working and technical details.
-That was part of the job content at that moment.
-But as I started getting used to the project, I now needed to do the actual work.
+Although my company gave me enough time to onboard and get used to the technicalities of the project, I knew that they wouldn't have waited for me to become a good enough mobile developer before starting to contribute.
+We had urgent needs that couldn't wait for me.

+Fortunately, my all around knowledge of software development helped me get up to speed faster.
+I wasn't yet a good mobile developer but I was already contributing to the project after a month or so.

-My all around knowledge of software development and the month or so I spent learning about the project set me up for success.
-I was already able to contribute significantly.
-But I was aware that I wasn't a good mobile developer just yet.
-To reach that point, I still needed a lot of learning.
-And this was a perfect setting to test my new learning tax approach.
+But, I couldn't stop there.
+Being able to contribute was good but what I wanted was excellence.
+I needed to be not just a good developer but an excellent one.
+And to reach that level, I needed to keep learning while doing the job.
+This was the perfect opportunity to test my new learning tax approach.

 ### Setting up the learning tax approach

-The learning tax approach requires one set aside a definite amount of hours per week that would be dedicated to learning.
-So, my first order of business was choosing that amount of time.
+The learning tax approach involves using a percentage of company time for learning purposes.
+The amount of time is fixed to make it predictable and it should be used exclusively on learning subjects that may have benefit the company down the road.

+For me, the subject easily passed the criteria.
+I wanted to become an excellent mobile developer.
+This would definitely help the company or even the specific project I was working as I couldn't find solutions easier and faster thus saving them time and money.
+That part was evident.
+The only thing that remained was choosing the right percentage of company time to dedicate to learning.

 Choosing an amount of time to charge as a learning tax to my employer wasn't an easy task.
 I had to make sure that the amount chosen would allow me to learn at a good pace without affecting my ability to deliver my project assignments on time.